telerik/blazor-docs/components/aiprompt/toolbar.md

 ---
 title: Toolbar
 page_title: AIPrompt - Toolbar
-description: Configure and use the Blazor AIPrompt toolbar and its buttons.
-How to define custom toolbar buttons.
+description: Learn how to configure and use the Blazor AIPrompt toolbar and its buttons, and see how to define custom toolbar buttons.
 slug: aiprompt-toolbar
 tags: telerik,blazor,aiprompt,ai,prompt,toolbar
 published: True